klemmm/auspex/README.md

 - Inter-procedural analysis is not done
 - The abstract domain is quite simple (not relational) although it suffices for now
 - No support for stuff like opaque predicates, etc.
-- Should order instructions in nodes based on flow control instead of naive address ascending order
 - Should add an optimization pass to remove useless instructions (e.g. managing dispatcher state) from the final result
 - Should ensure soundness for memory write with non-static addresses (needs a more powerful analysis, VSA / intervals / ...)
 - Should handle better CFG construction (i.e. dynamic branches)